On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Introduction

 The LQW improvement was achieved by fitting the self-loop weight to $l=4/N$, where $N$ is the total number of vertices.
-This optimal value, although, is only one instance of a general observation about the LQW searching vertex-transitive graphs with $m=1$ solutions.
-For these cases, the optimal self-loop weight $l$ equals the degree of the graph without loops (which is 4 for 2D grids) divided by $N$ \cite{rhodes_LQW_vertex-transitive_graphs}.
-An analytical proof of this conjecture is given in \cite{hoyer_proof_LQW_interpolated-QW} using the fact that the LQW can be approximated by the quantum interpolated walk.

-However, that conjecture about the adjustment of $l$ does not hold when the number of solutions $m$ in the grid is higher than 1.
+This optimal value is only one instance of a general observation about the LQW searching vertex-transitive graphs with $m=1$ solutions.
+For these cases, the optimal value of $l$ equals the degree of the graph without loops divided by $N$~\cite{rhodes_LQW_vertex-transitive_graphs}.
+An analytical proof of this conjecture is given in~\cite{hoyer_proof_LQW_interpolated-QW} using the fact that the quantum interpolated walk can approximate the LQW.
+However, that conjecture about the adjustment of $l$ does not hold when the grid's number of solutions $m$ is higher than 1.
 Thus, another adjustment of $l$ is required.
-Saha et al.~\cite{saha_lackadaisical_block_solutions} showed that $l = \frac{4}{N(m + \lfloor \sqrt{m}/2 \rfloor )}$ is the optimal value when $m$ solutions are arranged as a block of $\sqrt{m}$ x $\sqrt{m}$ within the grid.
-In contrast, Nahimovs~\cite{nahimovs_lackadaisical} demonstrated that this new adjustment of $l$ is not optimal for arbitrary placements of the solutions.
-Instead, two other adjustments were proposed, both in the form $l=\frac{4(m-O(m))}{N}$.
+Nahimovs~\cite{nahimovs_lackadaisical} proposed two adjustments of $l$ for arbitrary placements of the solutions, both in the form $l=\frac{4(m-O(m))}{N}$.
 After that, Giri and Korepin~\cite{giri_LQW_runtime_m-solutions} showed that one of these $m$ solutions can be obtained with sufficiently high probability in $O(\sqrt{\frac{N}{m} \log \frac{N}{m}})$ steps.
+Saha et al.~\cite{saha_lackadaisical_block_solutions} showed that $l \approx \frac{4}{N(m + 1)}$ is the optimal value for the exceptional configuration of $m$ solutions arranged as a block of $\sqrt{m}$ x $\sqrt{m}$ within the grid.

+This paper is a solid continuation of the incipient conference paper presented in~\cite{jonathan_impacts_solutions_LQW}.
+Figure~\ref{fig:general_flowchart} shows a general flowchart of our complete research, which is an extensive experimental analysis of the LQW search algorithm.
+The main flow represents the studies performed here, linked by connectors.
+Previous knowledge and the knowledge discovered in this research are linked to the main flow by arrows.
+Each study is decomposed into minor activities with their intermediary contributions, which compose all the knowledge provided by this research to the scientific community.